Diseases & Conditions

 - Compression.
 To prevent additional swelling, lightly wrap the injured area in a soft bandage or ace wrap.

 - Elevation.
-To minimize swelling, raise your leg up higher than your heart.
+To minimize swelling, elevate your leg up above the level of your heart.

 Several factors can predispose you to muscle strains, including: